January 31, 2005

 Jason B: thank you.

-the way home.
-I believe you fried the Sonic Whammy during that
+Gordon: I got the CD that chronicles his wins.
+I listened to it on the way home.
+I believe you fried the Sonic Whammy during that run

-Jason B: Yes.
+Yes.
 The Sonic Whammy almost beat me.

 Jason H: Yep, Mr. Sapinski had you on the ropes